hershel-theodore-layton/open-xhp-specification/README.md

 An ad hoc specification of the behaviors of xhp-lib and sgml-stream

+## Archived

+This repository has been archived in June of 2025.
+This archival does not affect sgml-stream or xhp-lib.

+Xhp-lib was archived in early 2024.
+Sgml-stream is still receiving updates.
+The tests in this test suite still have value and have been ported to sgml-stream repository.
+Continued comparision with xhp-lib is useless, since xhp-lib will not receive updates anymore.

+---

 _Important to note.
 This "specification" is not prescriptive.
 It describes xhp-lib and sgml-stream as they behave right now.
 If their behavior changes, which causes a test to fail, this may not be the library at fault._

 For the list of behaviors which differ between the two libraries, see [behavior differences](./behavior_differences.md).
 The differences are written in a `Given ...
 Then` format.
 When the situation as described in `Given` occurs, `Then x will happen`.
 Most behaviors between the libraries are identical.
 Some differ because of implementation details.
 Others differ because of a different choice made by the library developers.
 Do not take these descriptions as guarantees of their behavior in the future.
 That would be the definition of [Hyrum's Law](https://www.hyrumslaw.com/).
 We do not want to restrict the developers from changing their implementations in the future.